-A Study Report outlines the historic and architectural significance of a property or district, plus proposed Standards and Criteria for design review.
-The Study Report can recommend Landmarking exterior and/or interior elements.
-The Boston Landmarks Commission uses these reports to decide whether or not a property or district should be designated a Landmark.
+A Study Report outlines the historic and architectural significance of a property or district.
+It also include proposed Standards and Criteria for design review.
+The Study Report can recommend landmarking exterior and interior elements, or both.
+The Boston Landmarks Commission (BLC) uses these reports to decide whether or not a property or district should be designated a landmark.

-When the BLC does designate a Landmark, the Commission uses the Study Report's Standards and Criteria as guidelines to evaluate changes to Landmarks.
-Those with asterisks* include interior designation - and please note that Pending Landmarks, subject to accelerated design review, may have some interior designations as well.
+When the BLC does designate a Landmark, the Commission uses the Study Report's Standards and Criteria as guidelines to evaluate changes to landmarks.
+Those with asterisks* include interior designation.
+Please note: pending landmarks, subject to accelerated design review, may have some interior designations as well.
 The Study Reports below are listed in alphabetical order.

 - Charles River Esplanade